AdrianHammond/cfi-ccc-relational.db/README.md

 There is a GitHub Workflow that has been setup that include four jobs:

-1. Deploy: Creates the RDS
+1. Deploy: Creates the hardened RDS
-2. Harden: Applies required policy hardening
-3. Validate: Runs the CFI Validator to ensure deploy services meets required policies
+2. Validate: Runs the CFI Validator to ensure deploy services meets required policies
-4. Destroy: Deletes the RDS
+3. Destroy: Deletes the RDS

 This workflow is trigger when a *push* is made to the Dev branch.
 The main and dev branches of this repo are write protected.